-The following management's discussion and analysis ("MD&A") explains the variations in the consolidated operating results and financial position and cash flows of the Company for the years ended October 31, 2012 and 2011.
-This analysis should be read in conjunction with the audited Consolidated Financial Statements of the Company and related notes enclosed herein as at October 31, 2012.
-Such Consolidated Financial Statements have been prepared by management reflecting the adoption of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-For all periods up to and including October 31, 2011, the Company presented its consolidated financial statements in accordance with Canadian Generally Accepted Accounting Principles ("Canadian GAAP").
-Accordingly, the Company has prepared consolidated financial statements which comply with IFRS applicable for periods beginning on or after November 1, 2011 as described in the accounting policies.
-In preparing the consolidated financial statements, the opening consolidated statement of financial position was prepared as at November 1, 2010, the Company's date of transition to IFRS.
-Note 18 to the consolidated financial statements and this MD&A under the heading "Transition to IFRS" explains the principal adjustments made by the Company in restating its Canadian GAAP consolidated statement of financial position as at November 1, 2010, and its previously published Canadian GAAP consolidated financial statements for the year ended October 31, 2011, to be in compliance with IFRS.
+The following management's discussion and analysis ("MD&A") explains the variations in the consolidated operating results and financial position and cash flows of the Company for the three months ended January 31, 2013 and 2012.
+This analysis should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended January 31, 2013 and the audited consolidated financial statements and related notes for the year ended October 31, 2012 and 2011, which have been prepared by management reflecting the adoption of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 The Company's IFRS accounting policies are set out in Note 3 of the consolidated financial statements for the year ended October 31, 2012.

-The information in this report is dated as of February 26, 2013.
+The information in this report is dated as of March 26, 2013.